Sport in Denmark: Badminton

-In men's badminton, Poul-Erik Høyer Larsen's victory at the 1996 Olympic Games is one of two gold medals for Europe.
+In men's badminton, Viktor Axelsen, the current world's number two in men's singles, has won two gold medals at the BWF World Championship (2017 and 2022), and two gold medals at the Olympic Games (2020 and 2024).
+Poul-Erik Høyer Larsen's victory at the 1996 Olympic Games is one of three gold medals for Europe men's singles.
 Erland Kops won seven All England Open Badminton Championships in singles and four All England titles in doubles from the late 1950s to the late 1960s, whilst Morten Frost was one of the top players of the 1980s, winning the 1984 World Badminton Grand Prix and four All England singles titles.
 Topped the world rankings from 1998 to 2001 and with 22 Grand-Prix titles, Peter Gade is one of the world's most successful badminton players.
-Viktor Axelsen is the 2017 and 2022 world champion as well as the 2020 Olympic champion.

 In women's badminton, Kirsten Thorndahl and Tonny Ahm claimed singles, women's doubles and mixed doubles titles at the All England.
 Lene Køppen and Camilla Martin have won singles titles at the World Championships and All-England.
 Other notable women's players include Ulla Strand (All-England doubles titles), Rikke Olsen (six World Championship medals), Helene Kirkegaard (two medals at the World Championships), Tine Baun (All-England singles titles), Kamilla Rytter Juhl (World mixed doubles title), and Christinna Pedersen (two Olympic and five World Championship medals).

 The premier international badminton tournament in Denmark is the Denmark Open, which is part of the BWF World Tour.
 Meanwhile, the Danish National Badminton Championships is the most prestigious tournament for Danish players, and the Danish Badminton League is the main tournament for Danish clubs.